Temasek-Dynamics/gestelt/gestelt_swarm/radxa_utils/px4_setup.md

             - MAV_1_MODE: Normal
             - MAV_1_RATE: 1200 Byte/s
             - MAV_1_FORWARD: True

+- Battery
+    - Set the number of cells
+    - Set the voltage divider value (There is a bug that it cannot be changed if the initial value is -1.0, so set it to a random positive value first.
+Then calculate it with the real value)

 - Lidar/Range finder:
     - EKF2_RNG_AID: Set to 1 to allow estimator to make use of range sensor even when it is not the primary height source